maayaikeda/Youtube_trend_analysis/README.md

 ![entertainmentpublished](/images/entertainemnttrendingvspublished.png)

+Similar to the "News & Politics" category, the videos start trending a couple of days after the videos are published.

 Overall, this analysis suggests that to get videos on the YouTube trending page, it helps to
 1. Publish the video from a large channel